Boesmansgat: In literature

 In Mo Hayder's novel Ritual (2008), the death of the parents of one of the protagonists while diving in Bushman's Hole is an important plot device.

 In media

 The 2005 attempt to recover Deon Dreyer's body that led to the death of Dave Shaw is the subject of the 2020 documentary Dave Not Coming Back.

+"The Last Dive of David Shaw", the third track of Australian post-rock band We Lost the Sea's album Departure Songs, was inspired by the same incident.